subu250/IndieProjectIconicLiner/ProjectPlan.md

-## Week 4
+## Week 3

-- [ ] Create project repository on GitHub
+-[ ] Create project repository on GitHub
 - [ ] Create project structure in intellij and push
-- [ ] Add link to list of indie projects in student repo.
+- [ ] Add a link to list of indie projects in student repo.
 - [ ] Complete Problem Statement
 - [ ] Determine possible Web Services or APIs to use
 - [ ] List technologies, versions and how they will be used
 - [ ] Weekly reflection
 - [ ] Write project plan

+## Week 4
+- [ ] Practice on intelli J features.
+- [ ] Learning on ideas how to make good functioning apps.
+- [ ] scenarios on which functionalities are suitable for the features and which functionalities used for jsp, servlets
+- [ ] Reviewed the wireframes with a potential users.
+- [ ] Learning and understanding on using dao on the project.

 ## Week 5